TMS THERAPY FOR DEPRESSION & ANXIETY

 TMS therapy is a noninvasive procedure that uses magnetic pulses—similar to those of an MRI machine—to awaken parts of the brain underactive in people who suffer from depression.
-It is pharmaceutical-free and performed at our offices in downtown Los Angeles and Santa Monica/West LA by clinical specialists.
+It is pharmaceutical-free and performed at our offices in downtown Los Angeles, Santa Monica/West LA, Sedona, AZ, or Las Vegas by clinical specialists.
 A typical full treatment course consists of sessions 5 days per week for about 6 weeks.
 As of 2021, TMS therapy is an FDA-approved alternative treatment for Major Depressive Disorder, bipolar depression, Obsessive-Compulsive Disorder (OCD), and smoking cessation.
 However, we’ve also had fantastic success for individuals dealing with anxiety, insomnia, Post-Traumatic Stress Disorder (PTSD), panic disorder, adult ADHD , chronic pain, and even memory impairment.

 PERSONALIZED THERAPY AT TMS & BRAIN HEALTH